tomoya-saito/webcam_uploader/README.md

 Installation
 ------

-1. Unzip this software, and put the files in your kaltura's web server.
+1. Unzip this software, and put all files in your Kaltura's web server.
 2. Modify constant values (parameters) in "webcam_uploader.php" according to your Kaltura server's environment and configurations.
 3. In order to allow users to access "webcam_uploader.php", it may be required to modify the configurations of httpd (Apache etc).